PDP-10/its/doc/games.md

 ### MLIFE

-This is a Conway Game of Life by Bill Gosper.
+This is a Conway Game of Life by Mike Speciner.
 Type `:rwg;mlife` run run it.

 ### Spacewar